 So, what is stage fright?
-It is a specific communication-based anxiety resulting in a person experiencing physiological excitement, negative feelings, or certain behavioural responses to the actual or expected act of public speaking
+It is specific communication-based anxiety resulting in a person experiencing physiological excitement, negative feelings, or certain behavioral responses to the actual or expected act of public speaking

 Keep in mind that several terms are used to describe stage fright.
 The most commonly used ones are “glossophobia”, “fear of public speaking” and “public speaking anxiety”.

 What is stage fright?

 Katrin Aedma (2012) writes that excessive fear is called a phobia, an anxiety that occurs when facing a particular phenomenon or living entity perceived as somewhat dangerous.
 A person who suffers from a phobia tries to avoid such objects or perceives them with great discomfort.
 One of the more common forms of phobia is agoraphobia, i.e., fear of crowded places and places difficult to escape from (e.g., planes, queues, etc.)

 If we look into it a bit closer (including speaking in front of a group of people): this is a specific communication-based anxiety resulting in a person experiencing physiological excitement, negative feelings, or certain behavioral responses to the actual or expected act of public speaking (Daly, McCroskey, Ayres, Hopf, Sonandre & Wongprasert, 2009).

 Dr. Robin Hart (2007) adds that the fear of public speaking is excessive and exhausting anxiety occurring in many different situations.